-The Daily Lessons, available for teachers, provide opportunities that support multilingual learners as they interact with peers and adults in multiple ways.
+The daily lessons, available for teachers, provides opportunities that support multilingual learners as they interact with peers and adults in multiple ways.
 Each lesson has a section for ELLs where they have the opportunity to listen, speak, read, and write.

-The materials included in Wonders allow students the opportunity to explicitly develop language in service of grade-level disciplinary knowledge, skills, concepts, and practices.
-This is evidenced in the teacher resources available in Unit 6 Week 2.
-The lesson standards for the grade level are included which reflect grade level standards, lesson objectives, and learning goals.
+The materials included in Wonders K materials allow students the opportunity to explicitly develop language in service of grade-level disciplinary knowledge, skills, concepts, and practices.
+This is evidenced in the teacher resources, Unit 7 Week 3.
+The lesson standards for the grade level are included which reflect grade level standards, lesson objects, learning goals, and academic language needed.
 This format allows the teacher to address grade level topics and the needed support for multilingual learners.